 Coffee and Parkinson's disease

-2/29/24, 7 mins reading
+2/29/24, 5 mins reading

 Coffee and Parkinson's disease

-Is drinking coffee good for Parkinson’s disease?
+Is drinking coffee good for Parkinson’s disease patients?

-a simple answer is Yes.
+A simple answer is Yes.

 Multiple studies have shown that caffeine has a protective effect on Parkinson’s disease.

 • Besides, the protective effect of caffeine on Parkinson’s disease has also been studied in animal models.
-For example, one study has found that both MPTP-induced dopaminergic neurotoxicity and neurodegeneration in mice can be mitigated by both acute and chronic treatments of Caffeine.
+For example, one study has illustrated that both MPTP-induced dopaminergic neurotoxicity and neurodegeneration in mice can be mitigated by both acute and chronic treatments of Caffeine.

 Mechanism